-A charge for a white collar crime gets taken very seriously in the state of Arizona.
+A charge for a white-collar crime gets taken very seriously in the state of Arizona.
 If you’re charged with this crime, you face a range of penalties.
 One of these often includes a prison sentence.
-However, with an experienced attorney like Belén Olmedo Guerra, you may avoid prison altogether and receive probation instead.
+However, with an experienced Phoenix criminal attorney like Belén Olmedo Guerra, you may avoid prison altogether and receive probation instead.
 At Belén Law Firm, our mission is to provide the best criminal defense and achieve the least possible punishment for our clients.
-This includes cases of high profile and white collar crime.
-Here are some things you should know about standard probation with white collar terms.
+This includes cases of high-profile and white-collar crime.
+Here are some things you should know about standard probation with white-collar terms.

 The term “white collar” dates back to 1939.
-It refers to many different crimes, most relating to fraud, committed by business or government officials.
+It refers to many different crimes, most relating to fraud and felony theft charges, committed by business or government officials.
 The intent behind these types of crimes generally relates to money and financial gain.
-Any illegal act committed in an attempt to acquire money, property, or services for a business or personal gain is a white collar crime.
+Any illegal act committed in an attempt to acquire money, property, or services for a business or personal gain is a white-collar crime.
 This includes illegal measures taken to avoid losing any money, property, or services as well.

 White Collar Crimes at the State Level